 05 days and 04 nights

 Visit Jordan’s most important places in just 5 days.
 Explore Jerash, Jabal l Weibdeh, Abdali, Madaba, Mt.
-Nebo, Petra, Dead Sea and Wadi Rum.
-This trip is your chance to camp in the Wadi Rum Desert!
+Nebo, and Petra.

 Arrival at Amman airport.
 Handling of border formalities and transfer to the hotel in Amman with local assistant.
 Dinner & overnight.

-Breakfast.
-Explore Petra: There is no visit of Jordan will be complete without having seen the capital of the ancient Nabatean kingdom, Petra.
+Breakfast, explore Petra: There is no visit of Jordan will be complete without having seen the capital of the ancient Nabatean kingdom, Petra.
 The long-lost city of Petra, carved entirely by man into the rose-red sandstone rocks, puts your imagination to the test.
 Its aMystic and glorious place, an eternal tribute to a lost civilization.
 Petra was the central meeting point of the Nabatean spice routes which originated from the Persian Gulf, Western Arabia and the Red Sea.
 About two thousand years ago Petra became the capital of the Nabatean Empire.
 The city was so renowned that one of its kings, Aretas IV, is even mentioned in the Bible.
 The natural richness of the mountainous area combines in a superb way with the refined culture and massive architecture of the Nabateans, who carved their theatre, temples, façades, tombs, monasteries, houses roads entirely the rose-red sandstone rocks.
 No wonder UNESCO placed Petra on its World Heritage List one enters Petra by passing the Siq, a deep and narrow gorge, at the end of which all of a sudden dramatically appears the most famous monument in Petra: al-Khazneh or the Treasury.
 Maybe you will recognize it as the stage of the final sequence of the movie ‘Indiana Jones and the Last Crusade’.
 But the Treasury is just the start.
 Walking and climbing in Petra hundreds of buildings carved in stone and eroded through the centuries into fabulous multi- colored walls will be revealed to you.
-Drive to Wadi Rum, enjoy Bedouin traditional dinner cooked under the ground, overnight under the stars.
+Transfer back to Amman, dinner and overnight.

 Breakfast, transfer to the airport for departure.